 Think of a theme like the packaging of a makeup palette.
 You could have the best eye shadow formula in the world, but unless you place it in good packaging, it’s not going to look appealing and therefore, it won’t sell.

 Here’s another way to look at it – you may not be that great at blog photography (just yet), however, if you put what you can do in shiny, great-looking packaging (a new theme)… your work will look better in an instant!
 It’s a great way to grow your following, faster.

-It's important to make sure your blog shows up correctly on a mobile device, as Google will penalize you in search rankings if it's not.
-This is called a Mobile Responsive theme, which means when your blog is viewed on a mobile device, it still shows your theme but in a mobile screen appropriate size.
-Most themes these days are responsive, however if you can see your entire layout, as it appears on your computer screen, when you look at your blog on your phone, then it isn't.
+It’s important to make sure your blog shows up correctly on a mobile device, as Google will penalize you in search rankings if it’s not.
+This is called a ‘responsive’ theme, which means when your blog is viewed on a mobile or tablet device, it’s still easy to navigate and looks great too.
+Most themes these days are responsive, however if you can see your entire layout when you look at your blog on your phone, as it appears on your computer screen, then it isn’t.